In this step you will enable the user to insert new data into the xDepartments table.

 FETCH FIELDS(#FORMDATA) FROM_FILE(xDepartments) WITH_KEY(#xDepartmentCode)

-Notice that the STD_NUM field can be included in the GROUP_BY used by the FETCH even though it is not a field in the xDepartments file.
+Note: The STD_NUM field can be included in the GROUP_BY used by the FETCH even though it is not a field in the xDepartments table.
 In database operations the STD_NUM field will be ignored, but used in other operations where the Group_By is used.

-5. In the INSERT.Click event routine, add an INSERT command to add a new record to the file.
+5. In the INSERT.Click event routine, add an INSERT command to add a new record to the table.

 Remember to add the appropriate error checking.
 When the INSERT completes successfully, all fields on the form should be reset to their repository defaults.